reyamiller/Otto/dilution.rst

 Accuracy
 ========

-When running the protocol with the default values for the sample and diluent volumes, we expect the resultiing solutions to have concentrations (in ng/µl) of
+When running the protocol with the default values for the sample and diluent volumes, we expect the resultiing solutions to have concentrations (in ng/µl) of 0.910, 0.476, 0.323, 0.244, and 0.196, respectively.